-Ewan is 34 and lives in Ascot, United Kingdom with his wife, Hetty and little boy, Archie.
+Ewan is 35 and lives in Hampshire, United Kingdom with his wife, Hetty and little boys, Archie and Freddie.
 His adopted city is San Francisco and he can oft be seen flying Virgin America across the States, but always British Airways across the pond.

 Ewan founded Mobile Industry Review (or “SMS Text News” as he originally christened the site) back in October 2005 — but actually began publishing daily, two months later, on the 26th of January 2006.